 Reading a five star book for me has been a bit like a four leaf clover.
 I also have a weird paradox: I want to find favourites pretty readily but also their scarcity makes them precious, a book class of their own.

 I Contain Multitudes in short: the world as we know it is dependant on in a large part to that which we cannot even see.
-Our health, behaviour and the ability to do anything is down to a healthy relationship with the trillions of microbes that live within us—more than the amount of stars in the galaxy!
+Our health, behaviour, and the ability to do anything is down to a healthy relationship with the trillions of microbes that live within us.

 In the book we get a look at microbes in nature, like in a bobtail squid there are certain microbes which allow them to glow and protect them from predators.